Lorentzian Einstein metrics with prescribed conformal infinity: The modified Einstein equation

+at $(t,z)$.
+Notice that, by continuity, the inverse appearing in the second equation is well defined provided that the interval $I$ is small enough.
+This defines a tensor field on $I\times\pd \bola$.

-We can now extend $G$ to a tensor field $E(G)$ defined on a small neighborhood of $I\times\pd\ball$, for instance by parallel transport along radial geodesics with respect to the metric $\gads$.
-The reference metric can then be taken as
+We can now extend $G$ to a tensor field $E(G)$ defined on a small neighborhood of $I\times\bdry$, for instance by parallel transport with respect to the metric $\bar g_0$ along integral curves of the gradient of~$x$.
+A suitable reference metric can then be constructed as $\gref:=x^{-2}\bgref$ with

 with $\chi$ a suitable cutoff function that is equal to $1$ in a neighborhood of the boundary.
-Notice that the reference metric depends on the boundary datum~$\hg$, and that it is a (non-degenerate) Lorentzian metric because~$\hg$ is close to~$\gcyl$.
-As usual, we will use the notation $\bgref:=x^2\gref$.
+Notice that the reference metric depends on the boundary and initial data and that it is a (non-degenerate) Lorentzian metric because~$E(G)$ is small if the interval is small.